Kantele of the Runosong Culture and the Dialogue of Creativity

 Artistic Research

-The concert was prepared through three Kanteletupa-workshops where the possibilities of the small kantele improvisation were studied and the action is based on the diagram above.
+The first concert of this kind was prepared by three Kanteletupa workshops in which the possibilities of small kantele improvisation were studied.
+The action of the creative dialogue was based on the diagram above.